ArkEcosystemArchive/docs-legacy/docs/sdk/clients/usage.md

 #### CocoaPods

 [CocoaPods](https://cocoapods.org) is a dependency manager for Swift (and Objective-C) Cocoa Projects.
-You can use it to integrate the Ark Swift Client in your project, by adding it to your `Podfile` as follows:
+You can use it to integrate the ARK Swift Client in your project, by adding it to your `Podfile` as follows:

 ```
-pod 'SwiftClient', :git => 'https://github.com/ArkEcosystem/swift-client.git', :tag => '1.0.1'
+pod 'SwiftClient', :git => 'https://github.com/ARKEcosystem/swift-client.git', :tag => '1.0.1'
 ```

 Afterward, install it by running `pod install`.